Chapter 7. Configuring a Basic Overcloud using Pre-Provisioned Nodes

 [root@controller-0 ~]# echo "stack ALL=(root) NOPASSWD:ALL" | tee -a /etc/sudoers.d/stack [root@controller-0 ~]# chmod 0440 /etc/sudoers.d/stack

 stackuser on all pre-provisioned nodes, copy the

 stackuser’s public SSH key from the director node to each overcloud node.
-For example, to copy the director’s public SSH key to the Controller node:
+For example, to copy the director’s public SSH key to the Controller node, run the following command:

 [stack@director ~]$ ssh-copy-id email@example.com

 7.2.
 Registering the Operating System for Nodes

 Each node requires access to a Red Hat subscription.

 Standalone Ceph nodes are an exception and do not require a Red Hat OpenStack Platform subscription.
 For standalone Ceph nodes, director requires newer ansible packages to be installed.
 It is essential to enable